• Skip to primary navigation

 How to Store Watergate Cake

-• How to Refrigerate Watergate Cake: Put the cake in a glass container or BPA-free airtight plastic container or zipper bag.
+• How to Refrigerate Watergate Cake: Keep cake in the baking dish and cover with plastic wrap or put any leftover cake into an airtight container or zipper bag.
 The cake should last about 7 days in the fridge.

 • How to Freeze Watergate Cake: Cake can be frozen without the frosting.
 Let the cake cool off completely before putting into an airtight glass, BPA-free freezer-safe bag or freezer-safe plastic container.
 Make sure to label the cake with the recipe name and date.
 It should last about 3 months in the freezer.